HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 The fastest way to kill bed bugs is with professional heat treatment.
 Professionally applied Heat kills bed bugs in 1- 2 hours.

-Professional pest control companies, such as Orkin, will set up their equipment and provide “heat treatment” – per room to kill bed bugs.
-The Bed bugs will die in 90 minutes, with a temperature of 118 degrees, and bed bugs will die immediately at 122 degrees heat Fahrenheit.
+Professional pest control companies like Orkin will set up their equipment and provide “heat treatment” per room to kill bed bugs.
+The bed bugs will die in 90 minutes at 118 degrees Fahrenheit and immediately at 122 degrees Fahrenheit.

 Heat treatment is also the most costly approach.
-The least expensive but still effective way to kill bed bugs is with DIY chemical treatments, although this will require more work, and
+DIY chemical treatments are the least expensive but still effective way to kill bed bugs; although this will require more work as a DIY method, most homeowners can quickly achieve it.

 Conclusion